How Long Should My Truck Mounted Air Compressor Last?

 Chris Marshall supports this sentiment in Service Truck Magazine, saying, “I don’t think there are general guidelines about when an air compressor should be retired.
 I’ve never read or been informed about any, at any rate.
 If the condensation in the tank doesn’t have flakes of rust in it, the air seals are still holding, and the motor is running strong, I’d just keep right on using it.”

-Of course, many fleets replace their truck mounted air compressors at regular intervals, based on their own equipment estimates.
-Fleets outfitted with rotary screw air compressors can typically cycle their air compressors at the same time as their trucks.
-However, those with reciprocating air compressors will need to plan for a much shorter interval.
+Of course, based on their own equipment estimates, many fleets replace their truck mounted air compressors at regular intervals.
+Fleets outfitted with rotary screw air compressors can typically cycle their air compressors at the same time as their trucks, while those with reciprocating air compressors should plan for a much shorter interval.

-Factors That Impact The Lifespan of Air Compressors
+What Factors Impact The Lifespan of Air Compressors?

 Four primary factors impact the lifespan of every vehicle mounted air compressor.
 By understanding these factors better, fleet managers and air compressor owners can choose the best air compressor for their long-term needs and extend the longevity of their systems.